ippontech/cpe-tp/README.md

 6) Once you have successfully copied the file from the source bucket to the target bucket, you need to delete the original file from the source bucket.
 We do not want to pay for the old file stored in the source bucket.

-7) You now must send an event to the SNS topic provided in `sns.tf`.
+7) You now must send an event to the SNS topic provided in `2-sns.tf`.
 To do so, you have several solutions:
 * You can use `aws_s3_bucket_notification` on the target bucket to trigger a notification to the SNS topic when an object is created in the target bucket.
 You will also need to update the `policy` of the `aws_sns_topic` to authorize S3 to send notifications to that topic (you can find an example in [Terraform documentation](https://registry.terraform.io/providers/hashicorp/aws/latest/docs/resources/s3_bucket_notification))